 OKR – Objective and Key Results is a simple tool to help you set and define goals.
-It helps organizations focus on the most important things for success by aligning the simple day to day tasks with a specific organizational goal.
+It helps organizations focus on the most important things for success by aligning simple day-to-day tasks with a specific organizational goal.

 The principle behind OKR is quite straightforward.
-The management identifies certain objectives along with three or four key results to measure your performance.
-In this framework, transparency and accountability are paramount for success.
+The management identifies certain project objectives along with three or four key results to measure your performance.
+In this framework, transparency and accountability are paramount to a project’s success.
 Each key result has to be measurable and precise and should not leave any room for ambiguity.

 To understand it better, let’s consider an example of an app development team.
 If the objective is to launch a top-rated application on the app store, the probable key results can be getting a specific number of downloads and a specific percentage of 5-star reviews in the first six months.
 Meeting or exceeding the specified number of downloads and positive reviews would mean you were successful.